ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 Indirectly, there are dependency arrows that emanate from the root of the network tree (A) to its leaves S, P and I. From an observer's perspective, these are the relationships that matter.
 Furthermore, we can see those dependencies, but we build the code in such a way that it does not.
 The event log simply dumps data to a message queue, and that's it.
+What is worse, is that the implicit dependencies each propagate up the chain.
+Not only does the leaf node depend on the root node, it also depends on the intermediate nodes.

 <center>
 ![A slightly more complex example](/images/are-my-services-4-not-so-simple.png)

 <small>
-<em>Implied dependencies</em>
+<em>Implicit dependencies</em>
 </small>
 </center>